Constrained HRT Surfaces and their Entropic Interpretation: Entropic Interpretation

 We now connect the above result to the constrained HRT surface $\gamma_{A:B}$.
 To do so, we specialize to the case $\gamma_{A:B}= \check \gamma_{A:B}$ where $\gamma^B_{A:B}$ intersects $\gamma^{\bar B}_{A:B}$ at a constant boost angle $\check s$.
 We then claim that $\bar s_{\text{min}} = -\check s$, and that the area of $\gamma_{A}(\bar s_{\text{min}})$ is precisely that of $\check \gamma_{A:B}$.
 Furthermore, in a given classical geometry the rapidity $\check s$ will be independent of $G$.
 As a result, since $1/\sigma$ is parametrically large, we will indeed find $|\bar s_{\text{min}} -s_0|\ll 1/\sigma$.

 To show this, we first prove that $\cA(\check \gamma_{A:B})$ gives the area of the HRT surface $\gamma_A(-\check s)$ in the geometry $g_{\psi(-\check s)}$.
 This $g_{\psi(-\check s)}$ is by definition the result of applying a BCP-kink transformation with boost parameter $-\check s$ to $g_\psi$.
 Since this does not change either the entanglement wedge of $B$ or that of $\bar B$, the spacetime $g_{\psi(-\check s)}$ contains extremal surfaces corresponding to both $\gamma^B_{A:B}$ and $\gamma^{\bar B}_{A:B}$ that are anchored both to the boundary and to a common locus on $\gamma_B$.
 Furthermore, due to the relative boost by $-\check s$, their tangents are now continuous across $\gamma_B$.
-And since extremal surfaces satisfy a second order partial differential equations, it follows that they in fact join smoothly across $\gamma_B$ to form a surface that is everywhere extremal.
+And since extremal surfaces satisfy a second order partial differential equation, it follows that they in fact join smoothly across $\gamma_B$ to form a surface that is everywhere extremal.
 This surface also satisfies the same homology constraint as $\gamma_A(-\check s)$ and, indeed, it must be the minimal such surface on some Cauchy slice $\Sigma$ that contains $\gamma_B$ (since our maximin construction ensured that this was the case for the original $\gamma_{A:B}$).
 As a result, the representative argument of Sec.~3.1 of Ref.~\cite{Wall:2012uf} again shows that, in a spacetime satisfying the null energy condition, there can be no smaller extremal surface that is both anchored and homologous to $A$.

+In particular, when the maximin surface is unique we see that the original constrained HRT surface $\gamma_{A:B}$ is just the BCP-kink transform of the HRT surface $\gamma_A(-\check{s})$ in the spacetime $g_{\psi(-\check s)}$.
 It now follows immediately from \Eqref{eq:cHRTlb} that the choice $\bar s = -\check s$ minimizes the area of the surfaces $\gamma_A(\bar s)$ as claimed, and thus that

 where we have ignored logarithmic corrections arising from the prefactors in \Eqref{eq:n4}.